smartclean/smartclean.github.io/docs/vcs.md

 5. [Consumable Monitoring](/vcs_cmd.html)
 6. [Bin Fill Level Sensing](/vcs_bin.html)

-## SuperSense Settings
+## Settings for SuperSense Alerts
-*Generation of Alerts for Solutions in a Location are subject to [Solution Settings](/vcs_settings.html) available in the SuperSense Control Centre*
+*Generation of Alerts for Solutions in a Location are subject to [Settings for SuperSense Alerts](/vcs_settings.html)*